What is the CDMF?

 Who governs the CDMF?

 An independent Board of Directors governs all operations and affairs of the CDMF.
-The current board members include the Bishop of Madison, the Vicar General of the Diocese of Madison, the Chancellor of the Diocese of Madison, and thirteen independent board members from throughout the Diocese representing different walks of life, professional experience and geographic area.
-Generally, the CDMF’s officers are elected by their peers and are not employees of or are affiliated with the Diocese.
+The board members include the Bishop of Madison, the Vicar General of the Diocese of Madison, the Chancellor of the Diocese of Madison, and independent board members from throughout the Diocese representing different walks of life, professional experience and geographic area.
+CDMF board members are appointed by the Board of Directors.
+Appointments are made by majority vote, which includes the Bishop’s vote in the majority.

 Under the CDMF’s bylaws, four standing committees exist to assist with the CDMF’s functions: Executive Committee; Investment Committee; Development Committee; and Audit and Governance Committee.